-I had to mention blogging, because I really, really love it.
+I had to start with blogging, because I really, really love it.
 I have been doing it for a few months now but I wish I had started sooner as it was always something I thought about doing but just didn’t dive into.

 If you want to achieve high figures, you have to work your behind off and work smarter, not harder.
 If you are thinking about starting a blog, I have a step-by-step guide here.

-As always, I try and only really advise ideas that I personally do, or my friends.
-Now with drawing, I have 3 friends who sell their pencil drawings and paintings on the side.
+As always, I try and only really advise ideas that I personally do or my friends.
+Now with drawing to make money, I have 3 friends who sell their pencil drawings and paintings on the side.

 If you are good at drawing, there are various places that you can sell your art such as Facebook or Etsy.
 If you aren’t sure whether people would be interested in buying your art or not – put it up on Facebook or Instagram for your friends to see and look at their reaction.